etingof/talks/devconf-ironic-and-edgy/source/index.rst

   control.

-  A packet loss along the way leads to boot failure which is hard to analyze unless one has console access to the system.
+  A packet loss along the way leads to boot failure which is hard to analyze remotely unless one has console access to the system.

+  Why is it so fragile?

 The history of network booting
 ==============================